Taste of Italy - Self-guided Bike Tour Of Emilia Romagna

 Highlights: The UNESCO World Heritage porticoes of Bologna

 Arrive in Bologna and meet us for bike fitting and briefing.
 Bologna today is Emilia Romagna's administrative capital and, arguably, its culinary capital too.
 Home to the oldest continually operating university in the world, Bologna has a long tradition of studies, arts, and gastronomy.
 Speaking of gastronomy, Bologna gave birth to the mortadella, vulgarly distorted abroad as "bologna," although the fresh, artisanal mortadella has nothing to do with processed ham!
 Make sure you put this culinary delight on your 'must try' list!
-Your dinner tonight is at a local trattoria!
+Your optional dinner is at a local trattoria!

 Loop ride to the surrounding hills